 Both dates feature literary agents, yoga, organic meals and wine, as well as organizers who want to give “emerging voices in fiction” the “space and time to write within a community of similarly motivated artists.”

 Cost: $2,347-$2,597 per person.

 If you’re a fiction writer looking for a quick and affordable getaway, this retreat might be for you.

-Set in the foothills of the Rocky Mountains from April 6-9, 2017, this retreat offers workshops, critiques and readings.
+Set in the foothills of the Rocky Mountains from March 15-18, 2018, it offers workshops, critiques and readings.